Tuition payments and all things money

 Once your paperwork is processed, you’ll be given an Employment Authorization Card.
 This card verifies that you can legally begin working on campus.

-An unexpired U.S. passport or Permanent Resident Card
+- U.S. Passport or Permanent Resident Card (unexpired); or

-A driver’s license or student ID AND a social security card or birth certificate
+Driver’s license or photo ID AND Social Security card or birth certificate

 You must bring the original documents: copies don’t count.